Dylan-Grinboju/highlight_remover/README.md

 - Converts PDFs to images for detailed processing.
 - Processes each page by converting non-white, non-black pixels into white based on a defined threshold.
 - Reassembles processed images back into a single PDF.
-- Lowers the quality of the PDF!.
+- Lowers the quality of the PDF!
-- Takes a lot longer
+- Takes a lot longer.

 ---